Andrew McDowall, Lord Bankton

-Andrew McDowall (or Douall), Lord Bankton (1685–1760) was a Scottish law lord and Senator of the College of Justice.
+Andrew McDowall (or Douall), Lord Bankton (1685–1760) was a Scottish lawyer and Senator of the College of Justice.

 Life

 He was born the second son of Robert McDowall of Logan, East Ayrshire and his wife, Sarah Shaw daughter of John Shaw of Greenock.
 Andrew trained in Law at Edinburgh University and passed the Scottish bar as an advocate around 1705.
 He became a successful advocate in Edinburgh.

 In 1745 he purchased Bankton House in Prestonpans, east of Edinburgh, from the estate of the late Col.Gardiner who had been killed in the Battle of Prestonpans.

 On 5 July 1755 he was elected a Senator of the College of Justice in place of the late John Sinclair, Lord Murkle.

 He died at Bankton House on 22 October 1760.
 His position as Senator was filled by James Veitch, Lord Elliock.